replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 ### New Features {#new-features-1-0-0-beta-6}

 Renames the SDK's Kubernetes resources and the library SDK chart from `replicated-sdk` to `replicated`.
-The `replicated-sdk`.
 Early beta adopters using `replicated-sdk` as the name of the SDK Kubernetes resources and SDK chart name are still supported.
 However, we recommend new integrations use the recommended `replicated` naming convention for these resources.

 Switching existing integrations to use the new `replicated` naming convention can cause them to break.
 To avoid this breaking change, do the following before upgrading: